Growing Up (2011 Philippine TV series)

-Growing Up was a Philippine teen drama series aired on ABS-CBN from September 4, 2011, to February 12, 2012, replacing Good Vibes.
-It is top billed by Mara Clara stars Kathryn Bernardo, Julia Montes, Diego Loyzaga, Kiray Celis and EJ Jallorina with other teen casts Daniel Padilla of Gimik 2010, Neil Coleta of 100 Days to Heaven, and Yen Santos of Good Vibes.
+Growing Up is a Philippine television teen sitcom series broadcast by ABS-CBN.
+This is a revival of original Growing Up series that ran on GMA Network from June 2, 1997 to February 12, 1999.
+Directed by Lino Cayetano, it stars Kathryn Bernardo, Julia Montes, Diego Loyzaga, Kiray Celis, EJ Jallorina, Daniel Padilla, Neil Coleta and Yen Santos.
+It aired on the network's Yes Weekend line up from September 4, 2011 to February 12, 2012, replacing Good Vibes and was replaced by Luv U.

 The series is streaming online on YouTube.

 Synopsis

 Ella (Kathryn Bernardo) and Tammy (Julia Montes) are childhood best friends who belong to a set of friends that treat each other as family.
 As such, they have a mother figure in the person of their favorite teacher, Lisa Ortega (Maricar Reyes), who guides their path in their fragile journey as teenagers.
 When Ms. Ortega is diagnosed with cancer, Ella and Tammy rally their friends to raise funds for their beloved teacher's expensive medical treatment.
 They join various contests in a big event in their community, aiming to seize the biggest prizes.
 But doing so proves to be no easy task, as each of them discover their respective strengths and weaknesses that challenge the way they think, dream, and love, and in so doing become obstacles to their objective.
-In the end, they manage to reap the reward they worked for, only to find out that it is better than they hoped for.
+In the end, they manage to reap the reward they worked for, only to find out that it is better than they hoped for..